rmjordas/alys/docs/Home.md

-Realistically, however, some projects need to support old and insecure browsers like Internet Explorer, etc. Packages like `autoprefixer`, help make development easier (and less sucky).
+Realistically, however, some projects need to support old and insecure browsers like Internet Explorer, etc. Packages like `autoprefixer`, help make development easier (and less suck-y).
 It provides a way for developers to focus on writing standard CSS syntax and not worry about vendor-prefixes.

 ### Accessibility Checklist

-Elements with the `role` attribute, mentioned in an earlier section (on using valid HTML), will make the HTML Validator output warnings saying these attributes are "redunant".
+Elements with the `role` attribute, mentioned in an earlier section (on using valid HTML), will make the HTML Validator output warnings saying these attributes are "redundant".
 But according to The A11Y Project,

 > In HTML5, several of the landmark roles are implicit via the native structural
 > element which is supported by most modern desktop browsers with the exception